 - Immune system

-Corn has a large amount of vitamin B5, also known as pantothenic acid.
-This vitamin is responsible for making blood cells.
-It also helps convert food into a source of energy.
+Corn has a large amount of vitamin B5 (pantothenic acid).
+This vitamin is responsible for making blood cells and converting food into energy.

 That’s combined with folate, which is a form of vitamin B9.
 This is important for cell growth and for creating DNA.
 Low levels of this vitamin have been linked to: